testproject-io/robot-library/README.md

 1. 	`browser`: The name of the browser for the session.
 1.	`url`: The initial URL to navigate to.
-1.	`timeout`: - The Timeout of the selenium web driver to interact with elements.
 1.	`project_name`: The project name where the reports of the Jobs will show.
 1.	`job_name`: The job name which all the tests will appear under.
 1.	`desired_capabilities`: The capabilities to supply to the driver, for example to run on Headless chrome you can do the following:\